hejops/ffta-tas/progress.md

 # 5. Famfrit

-manip'd AHR to Roulette his allies most of the time surrounded Famfrit ASAP and used crits unless there was a level up to be optimised damage output was frankly terrible, and some turns were wasted when Famfrit was surrounded on all sides mont had to use Blizzard, but managed to gain 3 JP mixed feelings on this one
+- manip'd AHR to Roulette his allies most of the time
+- surrounded Famfrit ASAP and used crits unless there was a level up to be optimised
+- damage output was frankly terrible, and some turns were wasted when Famfrit was surrounded on all sides
+- mont had to use Blizzard, but managed to gain 3 JP
+- mixed feelings on this one

 # 6. Antilaws

-laws changed, so i had to spend some days to get recommend Fire at Cadoan it was only HERE that i remembered you could hold B to speed up the world map cursor... shit. there goes like at least 50 frames.
+- laws changed, so i had to spend some days to get recommend Fire at Cadoan
+- it was only HERE that i remembered you could hold B to speed up the world map cursor... shit. there goes like at least 50 frames.
+- the 2 enemies at the top are tricky to deal with quickly
+- mont reached 10 JP
+- getting 2 Speed for Marche was incredibly tedious, especially since he had the last turn
+- due to a mistake in map placement telaq has been delayed by 2 battles. fuck.

+# 7. Diamond Rain